 The good news is that you don’t have to picture what a Molina cycle might look like since the stars aligned in reality for one incredible day at Fenway Park.

 Eventually, the huge guy chugged into third, becoming one of only a handful of catchers to hit for the cycle in their careers.

-Beltré and Drew made a rare cycle connection by accomplishing the feat on the same day, despite being thousands of miles apart.
+Beltré and Drew forged an unique cycle link by accomplishing the accomplishment on the same day, despite being thousands of miles away.

-Once before, on September 17, 1920, a pair of players each hit for the cycle for the Tigers and the Giants, respectively.
+Once previously, on September 17, 1920, a pair of players each hit for the cycle for the Tigers and the Giants, respectively.